Dami Im: Artistry

 Im credits her home influences, with her mother being an opera singer, and her own training in piano, as providing her the grounding and work-ethic, instilling in her the love for music and performance.
 Im has also cited K-pop music as an inspiration in regard to her love and passion for singing and songwriting.
-Her musical influences are Mariah Carey, Norah Jones, Corinne Bailey Rae and BoA.
+Her musical influences are Beyoncé, Mariah Carey, Norah Jones, Corinne Bailey Rae and BoA.

 Aside from singing Im is also known for her songwriting.
 Since parting with Sony Music, she has written and released her own songs with deeper personal meaning such as Marching On, Crying Underwater and Kiss You Anyway.

 She is also recognised as a fashion trendsetter.
 During the X Factor competition, she was known for the extravagant outfits that she wore for her performances.
 Im was sought after by designers and fashion houses to showcase their creations, including Alannah Hill and Carla Zampatti.
 At Eurovision, Im's iconic dress was custom designed by well-known Australian designer Steven Khalil.